-In 2014 3.8 million procedures were completed on regulated living animals representing a decrease of 6% compared to 2013.
-This note summarises and analyses trends in data, including the growth of universities as the dominant seat of research on animals, the decline of research for toxicological purposes, and the growth in animal procedures for cancer research.Jump to full report >>
+In 2017, there were 3.79 million procedures completed involving regulated living animals, which was the lowest annual number since 2010.
+This note summarises and analyses trends in data, including the growth of universities as the dominant seat of research on animals, the use of different species, and the decline of research for toxicological purposes.Jump to full report >>

 Commons Briefing papers SN02720